Skip to content

 If you do the maths, spending pre-tax income has a very specific effect.

-The net result is equivalent to receiving a discount equal to your marginal tax rate plus the Medicare levy:1
+The net result is economically equivalent to receiving a discount equal to your marginal tax rate plus the Medicare levy:1

 • 30% tax bracket → 32% effective discount